You could pursue some or all of the strategies described below.

 - Create a voluntary agreement with your smoking neighbor to limit where he or she smokes

-- Encourage your homeowners association (HOA) to adopt a smokefree policy
+- Encourage your homeowners association (HOA) (if there is one) to adopt a smokefree policy

-- File a lawsuit against the HOA and/or your smoking neighbor based on legal grounds such as nuisance, breach of contract, and/or trespass
+- File a lawsuit against the HOA (if there is one) and/or your smoking neighbor based on legal grounds such as nuisance, breach of contract, and/or trespass

-(Note that this information is specific to people living in a condominium in California.
-If you live in an apartment or a private home, or if you have a medical disability and are affected by drifting secondhand smoke, see the questions that address those situations.)
+(Note that this information is specific to people living in a single-family home in California.
+If you live in an apartment or a condominium, or if you have a medical disability and are affected by drifting secondhand smoke, see the questions that address those situations.)

 Another option is to bring a lawsuit against the HOA and/or the neighbor.
 Our publication, Options for Condo Owners Suffering from Drifting Secondhand Smoke, provides information about this option.
+(Although this document is designed for use in condominiums, it also applies to other types of common interest developments, such as planned subdivisions.)
 However, ChangeLab Solutions does not provide direct legal services to clients, so we would not be able to represent you in a lawsuit.